PavanRangani/docs/docs/prd/philanthropy/overview.md

 # Overview

-This module is used to track the donation (Philanthrophy or Grant) given to any Non profit organization
+This module is used to track the donation given to any Non profit organization or own family foundation.

 Generally Non profit organization raise funds for different different type of projects.
 So Grant can be given for different projects within same organization.

+This module is applicable only for Individual, Joint, Foundation, Trust type of legal entities .
+For Partnerhip and Estate, this module is not applicable.

+#### What is Contribution?

+- Individual/Joint/Trust making a payment to their DAF or Foundation

+#### What is Grant?

+- Individual/Joint/Trust making a direct payment to a non-profit firm
+- Foundation or DAF making a direct payment to a non-profit firm

+Grant/Contribution is exactly same.
+Its defined based on who is recipient.

-This Grant can be one time or recurring for some years.
+Grant/Contribution can be given one time or recurring for some years

-## Grant Entity
+## Grant/Contribution Entity

-#### Non Profilt Organization
+#### Organization

-Non profit organization to which Grant is given.
-One of the `Company` in Athena.
+For Grant, its a Non profit organization to which Grant is given.
+Its one of the `Company` in Athena.

+For Contribution, its a Foundation to which Contribution is given.
+Its one of the foundation of the same family.

 #### Organization Group

 Group of the company selected in `Non Profit Organization`

+Not applicable to Contribution

 #### Project Name